sooyeongit/base64-image-fixer/README.md

    - Use external services (imgur, cloudinary, etc.)
    - Upload images and use their URLs
    - Temporary solution for quick fixes

+5. **URL Shortening**
+   - Convert long Base64 URLs into short, shareable links
+   - Easy to share and distribute
+   - Automatically loads the original Base64 image when accessed

 ## Usage